benzo8/enkan/enkan/docs/ARCHITECTURE.md

   - They contain global and local information
   - They can contain other text files
   - Multiple -i command-line arguments are the equivalent of a .txt file containing the same lines
+  - Mode handling: builds under the parsed mode from Defaults/global modifiers and records `built_mode`/`built_mode_string` on the tree.

 ### 2.3 TreeBuilderLST